-Opening or closing the moonroof on someone's hands or fingers can cause serious injury.
+Closing the moonroof on someone's hands or fingers can cause serious injury.

-Make sure all hands and fingers are clear of the moonroof before opening or closing it.
+Make sure passengers are clear of the moonroof before closing it.

 If you try to open the moonroof in below-freezing temperatures, or when it is covered with snow or ice, you can damage the moonroof panel or motor.